NCAR/HPC-Docs/docs/allocations/university-allocations/University+allocations.md

 researcher’s local university computing capabilities.
 Eligible researchers and activities incur no costs for the use of NCAR resources.

+!!! info " Recent Changes"
-**Recent changes:** We have recently updated these policies, both to prepare for Derecho and to expand opportunities for University researchers.
+    We have recently updated these policies, both to prepare for Derecho and to expand opportunities for University researchers.
 Most notably, we have created a new Data Analysis opportunity to allow more researchers to analyze NCAR-hosted data sets, and we have redefined “new faculty” to be any faculty member who has not computed at NCAR before.
 We have also called out options for expanding or extending the smaller-scale projects and clarified the eligibility language to emphasize the range of post-secondary institutions welcome to use NCAR’s resources.

-While we often distinguish between the allocation opportunities based on the size of the HPC resource needs, most of these options allow you to request data analysis, visualization, and storage resources. *To see what HPC resource limits apply to each type of allocation, refer to **the table below***.
+While we often distinguish between the allocation opportunities based on the size of the HPC resource needs, most of these options allow you to request data analysis, visualization, and storage resources.

+*To see what HPC resource limits apply to each type of allocation, refer to **the table below**.

 **Small Derecho allocation requests** will be accepted after the system enters production later this year.
 In the meantime, interested